| Us |

 The joint Parishes of Swinton and Simprim (united in 1761) are situated in the south east of Berwickshire, being bounded on the north by the Parishes of Edrom and Whitsome, on the east by the Parish of Ladykirk, on the south by the Parish of Coldstream and on the east by the Parishes of Eccles and Fogo.

 Old Parish Birth Records exist from 1668 to 1674 and from 1700 to 1854.
-Sales List;
+Sales List

 1841 census Swinton.

-The Memorial Inscriptions have not been transcribed except as below.
-See our sales list for full details and cost of postage. |
+The Monumental Inscriptions have not been transcribed except as below. |

-Swinton Parish Church
+Swinton Parish Church |

 Pre 1855 Memorial inscriptions of Berwickshire by David Cargill.